MaterializeInc/materialize/doc/user/content/sql/drop-table.md

 CREATE TABLE t (a int, b text NOT NULL);
 ```

-Once a table is created, we can inspect the table with various `SHOW` commands.
+Once a table is created, we can inspect it with various `SHOW` commands.

 ```sql
 SHOW TABLES;